MileHacker Logo

 • Governor'the Palace of (Palácio do Governo): Seat of the provincial government.

-• Another distinguished example of colonial architecture.
+• Another distinguished example from colonial times architecture.

 • Not open for all for tours.